Tensioner Sprocket Lever Upgrade for Timing Chain Tensioners 911 to 1979

 Ideal as part of a chain tensioner upgrade to 930 or Carrera spec.

 In exchange for usable levers.
-Scope of delivery includes one clamping lever left and one right.
+Delivery takes place upon receipt of exchange parts.
+Scope of delivery includes one sprocket lever left and one right.

 Manufactured/machined by Rugen Motoren in Northern Germany.